silverton-io/buz/site/docs/sinks/nats.md

 # 🟢🎉 NATS

-The nats sink writes `valid` and `invalid` events to the configured subjects.
+The NATS sink writes `valid` and `invalid` events to the configured subjects.

 It is especially useful if you already have NATS running and want to quickly get started with Honeypot-based event tracking.